anunezb18/software-modeling-1/workspace/README.md

 # Workspace

-This is where all the codes written in class are going to be uploaded.
+This is where all the codes written in class are going to be uploaded, related to design patterns and their implementation.